Quite simply the best car in this class

 - Evolutionary styling

-One hallmark of the Volkswagen Golf that’s been as true of the original back in 1974, as it is this seventh-generation model of today, is that it’s a car for everyone.
+One hallmark of the Volkswagen Golf that’s been as true of the original back in 1974 as it is this seventh-generation model is that it’s a car for everyone.

-That might sound a little odd given that it’s more expensive to buy than many of its rivals.
-But given the range of equipment on offer, the breadth of the petrol, diesel, hybrid and electric range of powerplants and the sporting mainstays of the Golf GTI and Golf R, it’s difficult not to find a version that won’t suit you.
+That might sound a little odd given that it’s more expensive to buy than many of its rivals, but given the range of equipment on offer, the breadth of the petrol, diesel, hybrid and electric range of powerplants and the sporty mainstays of the Golf GTI and Golf R, it’s difficult to find a version of the VW that won’t suit you.

 Evolutionary Golf styling

-Golfs have tended to be conservative choices, and hence why the design bloodline is common to all seven generations.
+Golfs have tended to be conservative choices and hence why the design bloodline is common to all seven iterations of the VW.

-That hasn’t hampered either cabin space or practicality, with one of the roomiest interiors in this segment.
-It has a 380-litre boot – not the largest in this segment, but the 60:40 split-folding rear seat does tumble flat for added flexibility.
+That hasn’t hampered either cabin space or practicality, with one of the roomiest interiors in this segment, along with a 380-litre boot – that’s not the largest in this segment but the 60:40 split-folding rear seat does tumble flat for added flexibility.

 If you need more space there’s always the pseudo-MPV Volkswagen Golf SV, or for all-out carrying ability in this family, the capacious Golf Estate.

-Inside you’ll find the high-quality ambiance VW’s become acclaimed for.
-It has an exemplary level of fit and finish, with premium-grade squidgy plastics employed for much of the dashboard.
+Inside you’ll find the high-quality ambiance VW’s become acclaimed for with an exemplary level of fit and finish, with premium-grade squidgy plastics employed for the main planes of the dashboard.

 Broad range of Golf powerplants

-Boasting one of the widest line-ups of engine options in this market sector, you’ll be struggling to not find a Golf that satisfies your requirements.
+Boasting one of the widest line-ups of powerplant permutations, you’ll be struggling to not find a version of the VW Golf that satisfies your requirements.

-Petrol engines start with a 1.0-litre, three-cylinder TSI with 115hp, while the rest of the mainstream range is fleshed out with four-cylinder TSIs of 1.2- (85hp) and 1.4-litre (125hp and 150hp) capacities.
-The larger of them, is also available with ACT – Active Cylinder Technology – to effectively shut off half the engine when it’s not needed.
+Petrol engines start with a 1.0-litre, three-cylinder TSI with 115hp, while the rest of the mainstream range is fleshed out with four-cylinder TSIs of 1.2- (85hp) and 1.4-litre (125hp and 150hp) capacities, the larger one of which is also available with ACT – Active Cylinder Technology – to effectively shut off half the engine when it’s not needed.

-Both the Golf GTI and R performance versions feature 2.0-litre TSI turbo petrol engines producing between 220hp and 300hp depending upon the version chosen.
-This is good enough for a top speed of 155mph and a sub-5.0 second 0-62mph time for the quickest.
+Both the Golf GTI and R performance versions feature 2.0-litre TSI turbo petrol engines producing between 220hp and 300hp depending upon the version chosen – good enough for a top speed of 155mph and a sub-5.0 second 0-62mph time for the quickest.

-For those seeking diesel power, the 1.6-litre TDI comes in 110hp form, while the 2.0-litre version is available in outputs of 150hp or 184hp if you opt for the sportier Golf GTD.
+For those seeking the efficiency of diesel power, the 1.6-litre TDI comes in 110hp form, while the 2.0-litre version is available in outputs of 150hp or 184hp if you opt for the sportier Golf GTD.
 Official fuel consumption claims rate the BlueMotion version at 83.1mpg.

 If the ability to drive with electric propulsion is key, then there are two choices: the plug-in hybrid Golf GTE is a sportier take on the familiar theme while the e-Golf is a pure EV (electric vehicle) with no conventional engine at all – the claimed range is 118 miles between recharges.

-That wide range of power options is combined with a plethora of trim levels to help tailor your Golf even more to your liking.
-The specification hierarchy starts at S and progresses through BlueMotion, Match Edition, Match BlueMotion Edition, e-Golf, GT Edition, R-Line Edition, GTD, GTE and GTI through to the range-topping Golf R.
+That wide range of power options is combined with a variety of trim levels to help tailor your Golf even more to your liking.
+The specification hierarchy is complex and includes a large number of performance-oriented versions.

 All versions are well-equipped with air-con complete with rear-passenger air-vents, height-adjustment on both front seats, a colour touchscreen for the infotainment system with DAB radio and Bluetooth connectivity, and seven airbags.

 There’s also a wealth of extra-cost options to pore over to tailor your Golf closer to your specific needs, be it enhancing safety or upgrading the multimedia system.
 In short, there's a reason it's called the 'People's Car' – there's a Golf for everyone, and whichever version you choose, you know it's going to be a safe and hugely competent choice.